 The device can accept read command after VCC reached VCC minimum and a time delay of tVSL.
-Please refer to the "power-up timing".
+Please refer to the "Figure 94.
+Power-up Timing".

 - To stabilize the VCC level, the VCC rail decoupled by a suitable capacitor close to package pins is recommended. (generally around 0.1uF) - At power-down stage, the VCC drops below VWI level, all operations are disable and device has no response to any command.
 The data corruption might occur during this stage if a write, program, erase cycle is in progress.